~ Voted “Best of the Bay” every year since 2001 ~

 FLAX art & design, San Francisco’s oldest and well-loved retail art supply store, has been serving the creative community in the Bay Area since 1938.
-Centrally located on Market Street in SF, the store holds 20,000 square feet of art supplies — brushes, paints, canvases, thousands of different papers, stationery, fine pens, frames, albums, journals, kids stuff and gifts — a veritable treasure-trove.
+Centrally located on Market Street in SF, the store holds 20,000 square feet of art and craft supplies — brushes, paints, canvases, thousands of different papers, stationery, fine pens, frames, albums, journals, kids stuff and gifts — a veritable treasure-trove.
 As one customer said, FLAX is a “candy store for the creative.”

 A family-owned business headed by Howard Flax, who represents the third generation along with his sister Leslie Flax Abel, FLAX has a long history supporting artists and the Bay Area arts community.